 Like its neighbors, the cost of living in Denmark is comparable to the U.S. Consumer prices are 8% higher than in the U.S., according to Numbeo, a cost-of-living database.
 However, when you factor in the cost of rent, total consumer prices are 6% lower than in the United States.

-The average rental rate in the U.S. for a one-bedroom apartment in a city center is $1,740 per month, while in Denmark the same rental average is $1,151 per month.
-A three-bedroom rental in the same area would be over $2,900 per month in the U.S. and around $2,027 in Denmark.
+The average rental rate in the U.S. for a one-bedroom apartment in a city center is $1,666 per month.
+In Denmark the same rental average is $1,160 per month.
+A three-bedroom rental would be over $2,688 per month in the U.S. and around $2,050 in Denmark.
+1

 Residence Permit to Retire in Denmark

 If you’re planning to retire in Denmark, a simple tourist visa won’t be enough.
 For stays longer than three months, you’ll need to apply for a long-term visa.
-Denmark does not offer a dedicated retirement visa, so you’ll need to qualify under another category, typically as a student, worker or partner of a Danish citizen.
+Denmark does not offer a dedicated retirement visa.
+You’ll need to qualify under another category, typically as a student, worker or partner of a Danish citizen.

 For most American retirees, the partner visa is the most accessible option.
-If you’re married to or in a long-term relationship with a Danish citizen, they may be able to sponsor your visa, making the application process more straightforward.
+If you’re married or in a long-term relationship with a Danish citizen, they may be able to sponsor your visa.
+This makes the application process more straightforward.

 If you intend to work while living in Denmark, you’ll need to apply for a residence and work permit.
 This requires securing a job with a Danish employer willing to sponsor your application, along with submitting detailed information about your employment background and personal history.
 You can find all the requirements on the New to Denmark website.